ajbudhi/Microsoft-Stock-Time-Series-Analysis/README.md

 ## Recommendations

+- **Positive Market Perception**

+Higher stock price proves that the market has high confidence in Microsoft.

 - **Upward Trend**

 Based on our analysis, MSFT stock price has an upward trend since 2016, which is beneficial for long-term investments.